zchking/docs/pages/katalon-studio/docs/slack-integration.md

 4. Select your preferred actions to get the notification and click **OK** to save Slack configuration.

-    > All the above preferences are saved into the file “**com.kms.katalon.composer.integration.slack.prefs**” under the “**config\\.metadata\\.plugins\\org.eclipse.core.runtime\\.settings**” location in your Katalon Studio build folder.
+    > All the above preferences are saved into the file "**com.kms.katalon.composer.integration.slack.prefs**" under the "**config\\.metadata\\.plugins\\org.eclipse.core.runtime\\.settings**" location in your Katalon Studio build folder.
 You can manually modify the values in this file to change how Katalon Studio works with Slack.

 Obtain Slack authentication token